Small Home, Smart Solar: Your Options Explained

 1-Bed Houses: Your Options

-If you own a one-bedroom house — whether a small terrace, cottage, or compact detached — you have the same solar options as any homeowner, just scaled appropriately for your needs.
+If you own a one-bedroom house, like a small terrace, cottage, or detached, you have the same options as any homeowner, and you’re only limited by your roof size.

 Typical 1-Bed House Energy Profile